kevinslin/seed-tldr/vault/common.consul.md

 # consul

 > Distributed key-value store with health checking and service discovery.
+> Some subcommands such as `consul kv` have their own usage documentation.
 > More information: <https://www.consul.io/commands>.

 - Check the Consul version: